 Having identified and defined the problem, the next logical step would be to work towards finding a solution.
 It involves deliberating on the methodological issues.
 Taking into account the time frame and other relevant factors, the committee considers the availability of various methods or approaches and their relative merits and demerits.

-The methodology followed in finding a solution to the problem has a bearing on the reliability or depth of the study.
+If data collection is involved, what would be the sources—primary or secondary?
+If primary sources have to be tapped, it may be necessary to design samples and questionnaires and methods of interview.
+The following chart sums up the method of obtaining the data: The methodology followed in finding a solution to the problem has a bearing on the reliability or depth of the study.
 If the methodology adopted is not the most appropriate one, or if there are deficiencies in sample design, the quality of information gathered, collation and tabulation of the data, the findings and recommendations which are based thereon would also be undermined.

 3. Collecting and Organizing the Data: